rkosta/homepage/README.md

 6. **Proxmox Password** (`PROXMOX_PASSWORD`)
    - The secret value for the Proxmox API token

+7. **Tailscale API Token** (`TAILSCALE_API_TOKEN`)
+   - API token for Tailscale network integration
+   - Used to monitor Tailscale devices and connection status

+#### How to Obtain Tailscale API Token

+To create an API token for Homepage in Tailscale:

+1. Log in to the [Tailscale Admin Console](https://login.tailscale.com/admin)
+2. Navigate to **Settings → Keys**
+3. Click **Generate API key** or **Generate auth key**
+4. Configure the API key:
+   - **Description**: Give it a descriptive name (e.g., "Homepage Dashboard")
+   - **Expiration**: Set an expiration date or choose "No expiration"
+   - **Permissions**: Select appropriate read permissions for device and network information
+5. Click **Generate key** and **copy the token immediately** (it won't be shown again)
+6. The token will start with `tskey-api-`

+**Required Permissions:**
+The API token needs read-only access to:
+- Devices - View device information and status
+- Network - View network configuration

+**Security Note:** Tailscale API keys provide access to your tailnet information.
+Use read-only permissions when possible and store the token securely.

 #### How to Obtain Home Assistant Token

 To generate a long-lived access token for Home Assistant: